CSkylarL/TimiGP/README.md

 | 6.2   data(Newman2015_COX_MP_SKCM06)                      | `TimiCOX` results with above annotation that reveals the association between each marker pairs and favorable prognosis.   |
 ## Example
 Here is an example that how to use the package to infer gene and cell interaction based on relative abundance.
-Other examples can be found in the [example](example/).
-And the process to generate the cell markers can be found in `inst/extdata`.
+Other examples can be found in the [example](example/) folder.
+And the process to generate the cell markers can be found in the [inst/extdata](inst/extdata) folder.

 Library the package
 ```R